Flashback (1992 video game): Legacy

-Sequels

 A sequel titled Fade to Black was produced by Delphine Software International in 1995 for the PC and PlayStation as a 3D game.
-A third game in the series, Flashback Legends, was in development by both Delphine Software International and Adeline Software International for a planned released in 2003, but was cancelled when the company went bankrupt and ceased operations at the end of 2002.
+A third game in the series, Flashback Legend, was in development by both Delphine Software International and Adeline Software International for a planned release in 2003, but was cancelled when the company went bankrupt and ceased operations at the end of 2002.

 In early 2013, a game titled Flashback Origins was rumored to be in development, with the French website Gameblog stating that €300,000 of government funding had been granted to Cuisset's VectorCell in 2011.

-In May 2021, a sequel titled Flashback 2 was announced for personal computers and multiple consoles for planned release in 2022.
-The game is being developed by Microids who did not specify how the game would be connected, if at all, to Fade to Black.
+In May 2021, Flashback 2 was announced for personal computers and multiple consoles.
+The game was developed by Microids, who did not specify how the game would be connected, if at all, to Fade to Black.
+The game was released on 16 November 2023 for the PlayStation 5, Windows, and Xbox Series X/S, with previous generation consoles receiving a release in early 2024.
+Flashback 2 is a prequel set eight years before the original.